 by Tawnysha Greene

-Tawnysha Greene is currently a Ph.D. candidate in fiction writing at the University of Tennessee.
+Tawnysha Greene currently teaches fiction and poetry writing at The University of Tennessee.
 Her work has appeared in various literary journals including Wigleaf, PANK Magazine, and Necessary Fiction.
 Her first novel, A House Made of Stars, is forthcoming from Burlesque Press in 2015.